 This is the quality comparison between Purchased M4A iTunes, Apple Music Rip & Purchased M4A to MP3 converted file @ 320Kbps CBR for the track “Without You by Hadas shor“

-We purchased the file (Original Purchased M4A file from store), We also ripped this track from Apple Music (Using third-party application), We converted the Purchased M4A file to MP3-320Kbps and compared all three files in Spek.
+We purchased the file (US Store), We also ripped the same track from Apple Music (Using third-party application), We converted the Purchased M4A file to MP3-320Kbps and compared all three files in Spek.
 Results are as following.

 - The left window shows spectrum graph for Purchased AAC M4A iTune file.

 - The middle one also shows m4a file which was ripped from Apple Music service using third-party software.

 - The right window shows graph for MP3 file which was converted (to MP3 CBR-320Kbps) from purchased M4A file.

 P.S.
 The sound quality of each file was pretty nice 😉

 Normally people think that the highest is the best, but reality is not what it seems.

 Infact middle graph hits the peak but its not the best.
 Because the section of spectrum which hits the top is really quiet which is even inaudible.
 So the audible part cuts off at 20kHz, in which Purchased m4a file is better at giving more audio details.